fermdotnet/useWindowSize/README.md

-## Custom hook for react: useWindowSize
+## A custom hook for react: useWindowSize

 ### Demo (Codepen)